Skip to main content

 • Pregnant or have had a baby in the last 12 months

-• Staying in an NHS hospital and your treatment is carried out by the hospital dentist
+• Staying in an NHS hospital and the hospital dentist carries your treatment out

-• An NHS hospital dental service outpatient - but you may have to pay for your dentures or bridges
+• An NHS hospital dental service outpatient.
+You may have to pay for your dentures or bridges

-You're also entitled if you or your partrner - including civil partner - receive, or you're under the age of 20 and the dependant of someone receiving:
+If you are your partner, including civil partner, receive.
+Or, you're under the age of 20 and are dependant of someone receiving:

 • Income Support